Our School

 The school requests that medication is only taken at school if it is essential; that it is where it would be detrimental to the pupil’s health not to administer the medication during the school day.
 Where possible, medicines should be taken at home, before and/or after attending school.

-If a pupil requires regular prescribed or non-prescribed medication at school, parents are asked to provide written consent giving the trained staff permission to administer medication on a regular/daily basis (Form 1).
+If a pupil requires regular prescribed or non-prescribed medication at school, parents are asked to provide written consent giving the trained staff permission to administer medication on a regular/daily basis using the Consent for medication to be given at school form (download from the bottom of this page).

 If a pupil’s medication changes or is discontinued, parents should notify the school immediately.
 No verbal orders will be accepted for a change in dose or frequency of an already prescribed drug unless an accompanying fax or email, or otherwise written instruction is received.